The Handbook of Dopamine

 35. Dopamine modulation of synaptic transmission in drug addiction

-37. Human DA systems in addiction disorders
+37. Human dopamine systems in addiction disorders

-38. Apathy and Impulsivity in Neurological and Psychiatric disorders
+38. Apathy and impulsivity in neurological and psychiatric disorders

 39. Dopamine dysfunction in psychosis

-40. Dopamine systems in impulsive-compulsive behaviour
+40. Dopamine systems in impulsive–compulsive behavior

 2. Molecular heterogeneity of midbrain dopamine neurons